 Worldly goals and ambitions have a way of disappointing us.
 If we have a life goal that is our ultimate focus, what happens when we meet that goal?
 After the initial exhilaration of accomplishment, we feel dejected that we no longer have anything to chase after.
 There is no room left for ambition because we have fulfilled our desire.

 When we commit to fully serving Christ, we soon realize that our goals on this earth are enduring.

-What is in your past that is holding you back from pressing forward?
-What is distracting you from running the race with all of your energy?
+What in your past is holding you back from pressing forward?
+What is distracting you from running the race with all your strength?
 "You were running a good race.
 Who cut in on you to keep you from obeying the truth?"
 (Galatians 5:7) As you consider your goals in this new year, do not get bogged down in your past failures or successes.
 Instead, pray for a God-given desire to work toward the future.

 Prayer: Father, as I look forward in this new year, I pray that I would have godly goals that will keep me focused on the future, not on my past.
 I pray in the name of Jesus.
 Amen.